kbj500/dss-earthquakes/README.md

 You can use any editor you like, but to participate in live code collaboration you *will* need VS Code.
 Get the official installer [here](https://code.visualstudio.com/).
 Launch VS Code and in **Extensions** (*Ctrl+Shift+X*) search 'VS Live Share' and install.
 I also highly recommend installing the 'Python' package from Microsoft and  the 'Rainbow CSV' package, for improved Python and CSV support.
+To enable the 'code' bash command, open Command Palette and type 'shell command' then select 'Install code command PATH'.

 At each meeting, links to join a live code collaboration will be sent out through Slack.